Quiz: Can You Identify These 40 Flowers in Five Minutes?: HowStuffWorks

 Plant this flower in full sun for best results.
-Do you choose the right option?
+Can you choose the right option?

 Introduced in 1923, the February Gold daffodil is the most popular in the world.
 The large-cupped flower grows one per stem and blooms as high as 12 to 14 inches.
 This variety of daffodil plant is classified as cyclamineus.

 Name this plant that comes in many colors?

 Daisies are known to signify innocence.
 Annuals can survive in narrow growth environments, and perennial types yield other vivid colors besides white, like red, purple, blue and pink.

 Is it difficult for you to notice the flower named for a water mammal?